 Complex circuits: Then there are the more complex areas of the board to route, which can be very fulfilling to route.
 Visualizing the routing in your head as you go, and making it all happen on the screen is not only fulfilling, it’s a lot of fun.

-But all of this hand routing takes time, and that time could be spent on other aspects of your design or to help you get ahead.
-Here’s how the benefits of auto-interactive routing can help you to save time in your design.
+But all of this hand routing vs automated routing takes time, and that time could be spent on other aspects of your design rules or to help you get ahead.
+Here’s how the benefits of auto-interactive routing device can help you to save time in your design.

 Auto-interactive routing - a great change from the same old way